xitiomet/irc-gpt-bot/README.md

 An IRC Bot powered by chatGPT

-This is not your typical IRC bot, it does not manage operator status, channel voice or anything administrative.
-It answers questions, greets users and provides summaries using chatGPT
+This is not your typical IRC bot, It answers questions, greets users and provides summaries using chatGPT's API.
+If the bot has operator status on a channel you can specify a list of nicknames that should also be granted operator status.

 Features:
  * Ability to modify system preamble instructions without restarting bot